para-commando/BiblioSparq-Library_Mangement_Software_Backend/README.md

 ### 1. `/notify-user`
 This API is used to notify a user via both email and SMS by accepting a custom message as input.
 The API accepts a message and a phone number as input.
 It sends the message to the user via SMS using the Twilio API and to the user's email via Sendinblue email service

+### 2. `/notify-all`
+This API Sends a custom message to all users via SMS and email.
+Uses Twilio for SMS messaging and Sendinblue email service for emailing the users.
 ## Features

 - **Microservices**: The architecture is based on microservices, where each service represents a specific business functionality or feature.